Friday: Outkast, The Replacements, Girl Talk, Chromeo, AFI, The Afghan Whigs, Bastille, Jagwar Ma, Grouplove, Caravan Palace

 Either way, both Kaskade and PL are playing on Saturday elsewhere so they're most likely headlining Twin Peaks on Friday/Sunday

-OutKast / The Knife / Chromeo / Bonobo / Bryan Ferry / Flume / Jagwar Ma / Shlohmo
+OutKast / The Replacements / Chromeo / Bonobo / Bryan Ferry / Flume / Jagwar Ma / Shlohmo

-Muse / Queens of the Stone Age / Pet Shop Boys / CHVRCHES / Solange / Tiga / Holy Ghost! / Blood Orange
+Muse / Queens of the Stone Age / Pet Shop Boys / CHVRCHES / Mogwai / Tiga / Holy Ghost!

-Arcade Fire / Beck / Neutral Milk Hotel / Disclosure / Laurent Garnier / STRFKR / AlunaGeorge / Flight Facilities
+Arcade Fire / Beck / Neutral Milk Hotel / Disclosure / STRFKR / AlunaGeorge / Flight Facilities / Blood Orange

 Dang, Paul McCartney on Sunday would be the most memorable.